davmac314/dinit/README.md

 _Dinit_ is a service supervisor with dependency support which can also act as the system "init" program.
 It was created with the intention of providing a portable init system with dependency management, that was functionally superior to many extant inits.
-On Linux it can serve as a lighter-weight alternative to Systemd.
-Development goals include clean design, robustness, portability, usability, and avoiding feature bloat (whilst still handling a variety of use cases).
+Development goals include clean design, robustness, portability, usability, and avoiding feature bloat (whilst still handling common - and some less-common - use cases).
+Dinit is designed to _integrate with_ rather than _subsume_ other system software.

+### Features

-To elaborate, Dinit can launch multiple services in parallel, with dependency management (i.e. if one service's operation depends on another, the latter service will be started first).
-It  can monitor the process corresponding to a service, and re-start it if it dies, and it can do this in an intelligent way, first "rolling back" all dependent services, and restarting them when their dependencies are satisfied.
+Dinit can launch multiple services in parallel, with dependency management (i.e. if one service's operation depends on another, the latter service will be started first).
+It  can monitor the process corresponding to a service, and re-start it if it dies, and it can do this in an intelligent way - first "rolling back" all dependent services, and restarting them when their dependencies are satisfied.
 The precise nature of dependency relations between services is highly configurable.
-The _dinitctl_ tool can be used to start or stop services and check their state (by issuing commands to the "dinit" daemon).
+The _dinitctl_ tool can be used to start or stop services and check their state (by issuing commands to the _dinit_ daemon).

-Dinit is designed to run as either as a system service manager (runs as root, uses system paths for configuration etc) or a user process (runs as a user, uses paths in the user's home directory by default).
+Dinit is designed to run as either as a system service manager (runs as root, uses system paths for configuration) or a user process (runs as a user, uses paths in the user's home directory for configuration).

+### Target platforms

 Dinit is designed to work on POSIXy operating systems such as Linux and OpenBSD.
 It is written in C++ and uses the [Dasynq](http://davmac.org/projects/dasynq/)